gordonbates/PP1/README.md

 <img width="1512" alt="sign-up-page" src="https://user-images.githubusercontent.com/93173575/172065572-8a980ba2-cbfc-4f6a-9d76-8809d64d412c.png">

-- The site also has a subscribed card.
-Inside it contains a thank you message and a return to Home button after the submit button is clicked/pressed.
+- After the submit button is clicked/pressed, a subscribed card pops up.
+Inside, it contains a thank you message and a return to Home button.

 <img width="1512" alt="success-page" src="https://user-images.githubusercontent.com/93173575/172065609-c7a1d1cd-f2a4-4f03-b8cc-61496f8908a2.png">